Grouping products that share the same basic set of attributes can help you improve your search results.

-Say you have these items in your feed
+Say you have these items in your feed:

-CAMPER mountain boots search results with all three variants that is, the red and blue colors as well as the 38 and 36 sizes, available in the facets panel of your search results.
+However, you may prefer the user to obtain just one PLAIN round-neck t-shirt search results with all three variants: the grey and blue colours and the L and S sizes, available in the facets panel of your search results.

 item_group_id attribute are considered variants of the same item.

-Just that.
-All products that share same
+item_group_id”, all products that share the same

 Follow the leader!
-Marking an item as the “group leader”
+Marking an item as the “group leader.”

 If there’s an item with the field

-NOTICE: If you’re using the API, you need to set a pure boolean value for
+Note: If you’re using the API, you need to set a pure boolean value for

-- Grouping items: For product type feeds, you can use both
+- Grouping items: For product type feeds, you can use both item group id,

 group_id.
-The latter will work for every datatype (not just the “product” datatype)
+The latter will work for every datatype (not just the “product” datatype).

 - Marking an item as the group leader: You use the

 - Grouping items: For product type feeds, You can go with

 - Marking an item as the group leader: You need to use